AgustinBaffo/CarND-pj7_HighwayDriving/README.md

 Udacity Self-Driving Car Engineer - Project7: Path Planning

-This is the repo for the path planning project of the Udacity Self-Driving Car Nanodegree.
+This is the repository of the path planning project of the Udacity Self-Driving Car Nanodegree.
 Here are some outputs of the project:

 ![output1](./output/output1.gif)
 ![output2](./output/output2.gif)